ethereum/EIPs/EIPS/EIP-X-authorisations-nickjohnson.md

 Commonly, providers will wish to supply a standardised interface for users to set and unset their own authorisations.
 They SHOULD implement the following interface:

 ```
-function authoriseCaller(address owner, address caller, address callee, bytes4 func, bool authorised);
+function authoriseCaller(address owner, address caller, address callee, bytes4 func);
+function revokeCaller(address owner, address caller, address callee, bytes4 func);
 ```

-Arguments have the same meaning as in `canCall`, with the addition of `authorised,` which specifies if the authorisation is being set or cleared.
-Implementing contracts MUST ensure that `msg.sender` is authorised to call `authoriseCaller` on behalf of `owner`; this MUST always be true if `owner == msg.sender`.
+Arguments have the same meaning as in `canCall`.
+Implementing contracts MUST ensure that `msg.sender` is authorised to call `authoriseCaller` or `revokeCaller` on behalf of `owner`; this MUST always be true if `owner == msg.sender`.
 Implementing contracts SHOULD use the standard specified here to determine if other callers may provide authorisations as well.

 Implementing contracts SHOULD treat a `func` of 0 as authorising calls to all functions on `callee`.
 If `authorised` is `false` and `func` is 0, contracts need only clear any blanket authorisation; individual authorisations may remain in effect.